ceddl/ceddl-aditional-inputs/readme.md

 # @ceddl/ceddl-aditional-inputs

-📦 aditional inputs for the ceddl polyfillo
+📦 aditional inputs for the ceddl polyfill

 > This package is not included in the spec and not part of th ceddl polyfill.